This course is for 2021/22 entry.

 Applications for this new funding can be made from Wednesday 1st July 2020, please visit the NHS Learning Support Fund website for more information.
 You can also read the NHS Funding FAQs for more information about the funding available, how to apply and eligibility.

 If you have already received a student loan for a previous undergraduate course, you are eligible to apply for a second undergraduate loan for this course.
+Find out more loan options and additional financial support for studying an MSc pre-registration nursing course.

 Some of our degrees may involve additional expenses which are not covered by your tuition fees.
 Find out more about additional expenses.